Telex in The UK and Teleprinters I Remember

 Telex World Letter by MCI International

-The Telex World Letter was an innovative way of sending a letter from a telex machine to be delivered anywhere in the world, free of charge.
+The Telex World Letter was an innovative way to send a letter from a telex machine, to be delivered anywhere in the world, free of charge.

 1. Hi Joe, it’s nice to hear your memories from times bygone.
 I agree, happy days indeed.
 Several ex-forces operators told me they did not like the four-level keyboards but had to retrain to keep themselves in work.
 In the late 1990s I passed a City & Guilds C++ programming course.
 My fellow students used to call me a code jockey because I could type so fast!
 It didn’t lead to a career in programming but I believe the logic helped me in designing web sites such as this one.
 It’s nice to read that like other commenters you have happy memories!